 A plot can be elaborate as we have seen in recent years, often taking a series of months to plan, requiring the perpetrator to buy component parts, often in the form of unusual purchases or out of the ordinary deliveries.
 Other plots are less sophisticated, a Self-Initiated Threat, carried out by a radicalised or inspired individual using crude methods such as bladed or blunt weapons.
 In either case, part of the planning process is in carrying out some form of “hostile reconnaissance” on their intended targets, visiting and observing.

 Within this “attack planning cycle”, and in particular at the hostile reconnaissance phase, there may be opportunities to identify suspicious behaviours and potentially deter a would-be attacker.

-Hostile reconnaissance forms a major part of the terrorist attack cycle employed by terrorists prior to both final target selection and the attack on the intended target itself.
-It is whilst conducting hostile reconnaissance that individuals with illicit intent are susceptible to detection due to their suspicious behaviour and/or actions and any intervention at this stage could mitigate or prevent a terrorist attack.
+Hostile reconnaissance forms a major part of the terrorist attack cycle prior to both final target selection and the attack on the intended target itself.
+It is whilst conducting hostile reconnaissance that individuals with illicit intent are susceptible to detection due to their suspicious behaviour and/or actions.
+An intervention at this stage could mitigate or prevent an attack.

 We have all had that “gut feeling” where we think that something does not feel right, but do we know what to do when we get that feeling?
 At CAMOR, with our experience and expertise in the area of Counter Terrorism and Behavioural Detection, we recognise that tactics in raising awareness of Hostile Reconnaissance should not be exclusive to Law Enforcement.